joleitner/foobar-webshop/README.md

 This project is demonstrating the successful implementation of a cloud-based webshop for the so called 'FooBar GmbH'.
 It uses the latest version of Next.js 13 as the frontend, and Nest.js as the backend.
 Both are written in TypeScript.

+The webshop is deployed to the HM vcluster and is accessible at: https://jonasleitner-webshop.lab.kube.cs.hm.edu.

 ## Getting Started

 To run the project locally, clone the repository and navigate into the `webshop-joleitner` directory.